Analysis of the hidden-charm pentaquark candidates in the $J/\psi p$ mass spectrum with QCD sum rules: Introduction

 to choose the best energy scales of the QCD spectral densities, where the ${\mathbb{M}}_c$ is the effective $c$-quark mass.
 The resulting Borel platforms are not flat enough, as the higher dimensional vacuum condensates play a very important role in acquiring the flat platforms.

 After the discovery of the $P_c(4312)$, we updated the old analysis by accomplishing the operator product expansion up to the vacuum condensates of $13$ consistently and adopting the updated value of the effective $c$-quark mass ${\mathbb{M}}_c=1.82\,\rm{GeV}$ \cite{WZG-tetraquark-Mc}, and restudied the ground state mass spectrum of the diquark-diquark-antiquark type $uudc\bar{c}$ pentaquark states with the QCD sum rules, and revisit the assignments of the $P_c$ states \cite{WZG-penta-IJMPA}.
-However, we do not distinguish the isospin and study the five-quark configurations with the isospins $I=\frac{1}{2}$ and $\frac{3}{2}$ together, and do not exhaust the lowest configurations with either the isospin $I=\frac{1}{2}$ or $\frac{3}{2}$.
+However, we did not distinguish the isospin and studied the five-quark configurations with the isospins $I=\frac{1}{2}$ and $\frac{3}{2}$ together, and did not exhaust the lowest configurations with either the isospin $I=\frac{1}{2}$ or $\frac{3}{2}$.

 After the discovery of the $P_{cs}(4459)$, we studied the possibility of assigning it as the isospin cousin of the $P_{c}(4312)$ by taking account of the light-flavor $SU(3)$ breaking effects \cite{WangZG-Pcs4459-333}, then we studied the diquark-diquark-antiquark type $udsc\bar{c}$ with the isospin $I=0$ and spin-parity $J^P={\frac{1}{2}}^-$, ${\frac{3}{2}}^-$ and ${\frac{5}{2}}^-$ in a comprehensive way and try to assign the $P_{cs}(4338)$ and $P_{cs}(4459)$ in the scenario of diquark-diquark-antiquark type pentaquark states consistently \cite{WangZG-XinQ-Pcs}.